rcarnevale/blizard.js/README.md

 the code below is the link to the blizard.js library
         `<script src="http://blizardjs.ueuo.com/blizard.js"></script>`
 –––––
+For blizard.js' main feature DOM manipulation you will need your code to run when the page is loaded for that you will need to use sl.ready
+`sl.ready("main()")`
+The parameter in sl.ready is the function where your code is running, for DOM manipulation with blizard.js to be sucsesfull you will need to put your DOM functions in a function that is called by sl.ready.
         with sl.print the first parameter is the id of the element you want to change the second is the text you want to change it to
 `sl.print("p", "hi")`
 with sl.hide the parameter is the id of the element you want to hide